herotechcourse/spring-ecommerce-product/README.md

 -[x] Reconsider the placement and responsibility of `AssertTemplate` → Delete Decide whether assertion logic should be part of the fixture or separated.

-### Test Design

--[ ] Keep test data inline in `ProductControllerTest`, rather than extracting into helper methods No need to refactor if current structure is clear and simple.

 ---
 ## Step 2
 ### ProductRequest Name